homanchou/xr/book/4-Meetin-Room-Communications.md

   end
 ```

 We'll add authorization later, so just remove that bit for now.
 Notice the pattern "room:lobby" is currently hardcoded.
-This means this room channel can only handle one specific meeting room, the lobby.
+This means this room channel can only handle one specific meeting room / topic, the room:lobby.
 We want to handle arbitrary meeting room ids.
 We want to change it to look like this:

 ```elixir